Discussion

 uses

 Developed for coverage of areas above 60° (?) latitude.
 Typically uses three satellites in an unusually elliptical orbit.
-Each satellite rotates into the farthest point from earth, where it spends about 8 (?) hours.
-The satellite obeys Kepler's second law of planetary motion, so the speed at this point is very low.
-If the period of the satellite is set just right, the satellite will appear relatively motionless during this period.
+Each satellite rotates into the farthest point from Earth, where it spends about 8 (?) hours.
+The satellite obeys Kepler's second law of planetary motion, so the speed at this point is low.
+If the period of the satellite is set just right, the satellite will appear relatively motionless during this period. - Hohmann transfer orbit, opportunities

 The point in an orbit where the engines are fired becomes a point in a new orbit.
 The burn point is an intersection between the old and new orbits, a point of common tangency in most cases.
 The burn must occur where the current and desired orbits intersect.